Apple tells court Qualcomm chip licenses are invalid

-June 20 (Reuters) - Apple Inc broadened a legal attack on Qualcomm Inc, arguing to a U.S. federal court that license agreements that secure the chip maker a cut of every iPhone manufactured were invalid.
+(Reuters) - Apple Inc (AAPL.O) broadened a legal attack on Qualcomm Inc (QCOM.O), arguing to a U.S. federal court that licence agreements that secure the chip maker a cut of every iPhone manufactured were invalid.

 If successful, Apple's attack would undermine a core tenet of Qualcomm's business model.